statusfailed/riscv-macroassembler/README.md

 [QEMU](https://www.qemu.org/) under the `virt` RISC-V machine.
 You can run it as follows.

-First, encode some instructions and write them to `test.bin`:
+First, encode some instructions and write them to `out.bin`:

-    $ python3 example.py test.bin
+    $ python3 example.py out.bin

-Run `test.bin` on a QEMU `virt` machine using the following command:
+Run `out.bin` on a QEMU `virt` machine using the following command:

-    $ qemu-system-riscv64 -nographic -machine virt -bios test.bin
+    $ qemu-system-riscv64 -nographic -machine virt -bios out.bin
     Hello, World!

 At this point the QEMU machine will appear to hang; you can bring up a QEMU prompt and quit using `C-a c`:

-    QEMU 5.2.0 monitor - type 'help' for more information (qemu) quit
+    QEMU 9.0.1 monitor - type 'help' for more information (qemu) quit

-Finally, if you have a RISC-V-aware objdump, you can disassemble the contents of `test.bin`:
+Finally, if you have a RISC-V-aware objdump, you can disassemble the contents of `out.bin`:

-    $ riscv64-linux-gnu-objdump -b binary --architecture=riscv -D test.bin
+    $ riscv64-linux-gnu-objdump -b binary --architecture=riscv -D out.bin
       0000000000000000 <.data>:
      0:   00100093                li      ra,1
      4:   01c09093                slli    ra,ra,0x1c